axelpale/nudged/README.md

 - Other
   - `nudged.epsilon` – equality tolerance due to floating point arithmetic
   - `nudged.version` – the version of the package

+The code follows the functional, classless, immutable paradigm.
+All the functions take in only plain objects and values such as `{ x: 1, y: 2 }` and also return only plain objects and values.
+You can expect no side effects nor memories form previous calls.

+## nudged.point

+A set of operators for 2D point objects `{ x, y }`.

+### nudged.point.almostEqual(p, q[, tolerance])

+Test if two points are almost equal within the limit given by the optional tolerance parameter.

+Parameters:
+- p
+  - a point
+- q
+  - a point
+- tolerance
+  - optional number
+  - Defaults to nudged.epsilon.
+  - Set to 0 for strict comparison.

+Return:
+- boolean

+Example:

+    > nudged.point.almostEqual({ x: 0, y: 0 }, { x: 0, y: 1.23e-16 })
+    true
+    > nudged.point.almostEqual({ x: 0, y: 0 }, { x: 0, y: 0.1 })
+    false

+### nudged.point.create(x, y)

+Create a point object.

+Parameters
+- x
+  - a number
+- y
+  - a number

+Return
+- a point `{ x, y }`

+### nudged.point.distance(pa, pb)

 ### nudged.create(scale, rotation, translationX, translationY)